 Corey and Lori Ann Cole: We have never really used the computer as a medium in own right.

 Corey and Lorin Ann Cole: There are things that can be done on a computer that can’t be done with other mediums.
-Unfortunately, the trend seems to be away from the computer and towards scanned images and traditional film and animation techniques.2 If this trend continues, it may be a long time before we truly discover what can be done uniquely with the computer medium.
+Unfortunately, the trend seems to be away from the computer and towards scanned images and traditional film and animation techniques.
+It’s worth noting that the trend the Coles describe as “unfortunate” was exactly the direction in which Sierra, their employer, was moving in very aggressive fashion.
+The Coles thus found themselves blowing against the political winds in designing their games their way.
+Perhaps not coincidentally, they were also designing the best games coming out of Sierra during this period.
+If this trend continues, it may be a long time before we truly discover what can be done uniquely with the computer medium.
 One small example: the much-chastised saved game is a wonderful time- and mind-travel technique that can be a rich tool instead of an unfortunate necessity.

 Bob Bates: I agree.
 You can’t ask a painter at the Art Institute of Chicago to paint you a different scene.
 You can’t ask a singer at the Met to sing you a different song.
 (Well, I guess you could, but they frown on requests.)
 The essence of a computer game is that the player controls the action.
 The point is to make beautiful music and art that helps the player’s sense of involvement in the game.